Anti-migrant party in front in Slovenia election - Journal du Cameroun

 On Sunday Cerar told POP TV that the “results show that we (SMC) remain an important player on the political stage and we will continue fulfilling our roll with responsibility”.

-Just over 51 percent of the 1.7 million Slovenians eligible to vote turned out.
+Just under 52 percent of the 1.7 million Slovenians eligible to vote turned out.

 – Fear of migrants –